dollodart/legbib/readme.md

 Findings & Reccomendations from a magistrate judge, though far oftener they will simply cite the opinion's citation of the F&R. As a result, most citations to specific documents are exclusively for a present case and, on appeal, to the trial or lower appeals case(s).
-As a result, the datamodel distinguishes betweem "externalproceedings" with the externalproceeding entry type, where you can specify a particular document by its docket number and inherit from an appealcase or trialcase entry, and "caselaw", which is
+Here the data model distinguishes betweem "externalproceedings" with the externalproceeding entry type, where you can specify a particular document by its docket number and inherit from an appealcase or trialcase entry, and "caselaw", which is